smcclab/nime25/index.md

 ## About NIME2025

 - June 24--27, 2025
-- The Australian National University, Ngunnawal and Ngambri Country, Canberra, Australia
+- The Australian National University, Ngunnawal Country, Canberra, Australia

 The call for submissions has been released [here](https://nime2025.org/call/).
 If you have any questions, please ask on the [forum](https://forum.nime.org) where committee and community members will be able to help.